xingyzt/notes/topological-defects.md

 [^5]: This may be the first time you encounter the phrase *symmetry-breaking*,
     but it is not exclusively a field-theory phenomenon.
-    For example, Newton's law of universal gravitation is rotationally symmetric, but planetary orbits can be eccentric ellipses.
+    For example, Newton’s law of universal gravitation is rotationally symmetric, but planetary orbits can be eccentric ellipses.
     These orbits break/hide the rotational symmetry of the theory.

-Let's see why this makes sense.
+Let’s see why this makes sense.
 For an $(N=1)$-component scalar field, every physical point in spacetime picks either $\braket\phi = +\mu$ or $\braket\phi = -\mu$ as its vacuum, so the manifold of degenerate vacua is the set of two disconnected points corresponding to the two minima in [Fig 1](#fig-ssb).
-This indeed agrees with Eqn (\ref{os})'s prediction that $\mathcal M$ is the zero-sphere.
+This indeed agrees with Eqn (2)’s prediction that $\mathcal M$ is the zero-sphere.
 For an $(N=2)$-component real scalar field $\phi = (\phi_1, \phi_2)$
 (or equivalently, a complex scalar field), the manifold $\mathcal M = S^1$ is a circle of degenerate vacua constrained by $|\\!\braket\phi\\!| = \mu$.